 One of the things I’ve been asked most about cruise holidays is: are they any good for families?

-Well after spending five days on Liberty of the Seas I can say with absolute certainty that this kind of cruise holiday is PERFECT for kids, and their parents, and anyone else who wants to come along.
+Well after spending five days on Liberty of the Seas I can say with absolute certainty that cruise holidays are PERFECT for kids, and their parents, and anyone else who wants to come along.

 It’s not just the FlowRider, the ice rink, the swimming pools, the mini-golf, the carousel, the basketball court, the climbing wall, the cupcake decorating sessions (more on that story later), the family karaoke sessions or the flexible dining.
 And frankly, all this would be enough for most kids (and, let’s face it, their mums and dads).